 Some combination of the above symptoms must be present for at least 1 month for the person to meet the criteria for PTSD.
 Also, the symptoms must affect important areas of functioning, such as school, work, the ability to maintain relationships with others, or the ability to take care of oneself.
 Lastly, the symptoms must not be due to other factors, such as another medical condition or substance use.

-Years ago, it was common to treat PTSD, one had to first treat the substance use problems.
-It has also been suggested to successfully treat a substance problem, one had to treat the PTSD first.
+Years ago, the common procedure was that, in order to treat PTSD, one had to first treat the substance use problems.
+It was also suggested that to successfully treat a substance problem, one has to treat PTSD first.
 Unfortunately, these myths continue in some places.
 However, research has shown clearly that the best treatment addresses PTSD and SUD simultaneously.

 If you have co-occurring disorders, they must be treated simultaneously.
-An inpatient rehab program will be your best option since you’re suffering from two major health conditions.
+An inpatient drug rehab in WV will be your best option since you’re suffering from two major health conditions.
 When you’re in an inpatient program, you’ll receive intense, round-the-clock care.
 When a dual diagnosis is treated as one, doctors will be better able to determine the causes of both your addiction and your mental illness.

 While there is no single best treatment for co-occurring PTSD and substance use disorders, research has shown that successful dual-diagnosis treatment uses an integrated approach.
 Individuals with co-occurring SUD and PTSD suffer a more complicated course of treatment and less favorable treatment outcomes than individuals with either disorder alone.